-Y is the total unit operating hours during the calendar quarter when the monitor provided data, excluding the operating hours identified under subparagraph (i)(5)(B) and CEMS out-of-control period specified under subparagraph (i)(6)(A); and Z is the total unit operating hours during the calendar quarter, excluding the operating hours identified under subparagraph
+Y is the total unit operating hours during the calendar quarter when the monitor provided data, excluding the operating hours identified under subparagraph (i)(5)(B) and CEMS out-of-control period specified under subparagraph (i)(6)(A); and Z is the total unit operating hours during the calendar quarter, excluding the operating hours identified under subparagraph (i)(5)(B).

-- Z is the total unit operating nours during the calendar quarter, excluding the operating hours identified under subparagraph (i)(5)(B). - (B) An operating hour that includes any of the following periods shall be excluded from the data availability calculation: - (i) Startup and shutdown period that is not subject to any emission limit according to the permit condition or source specific rule; - (ii) CEMS maintenance, repair, or audit for up to 30 hours for each calendar quarter; and - (iii) A unit Breakdown that meets all Breakdown provisions of Rule 430 and is deemed as a valid Breakdown. - (C) CEMS data availability threshold and subsequent requirements - (i) When data availability of any analyzer falls below 95 percent for one calendar quarter, the owner or operator of the CEMS shall: - (I) Conduct a relative accuracy test audit within 30 days after the end of that calendar quarter; and - (II) Report the incident and corrective actions in the semi-annual report pursuant to Rule 218.2 (h)(1) for the period covering that calendar quarter. - (ii) When data availability of any analyzer falls below 95 percent for two consecutive calendar quarters, the owner or operator of the CEMS shall: - (I) Within 30 days after the end of those two consecutive calendar quarters, provide a temporary alternative monitoring method identified in subparagraph (i)(6)(B); and - (II) Within 180 days after the end of those two consecutive calendar quarters, modify or replace the CEMS, and recertify the CEMS.
+- (B) An operating hour that includes any of the following periods shall be excluded from the data availability calculation: - (i) Startup and shutdown period that is not subject to any emission limit according to the permit condition or source specific rule; - (ii) CEMS maintenance, repair, or audit for up to 30 hours for each calendar quarter; and - (iii) A unit Breakdown that meets all Breakdown provisions of Rule 430 and is deemed as a valid Breakdown. - (C) CEMS data availability threshold and subsequent requirements - (i) When data availability of any analyzer falls below 95 percent for one calendar quarter, the owner or operator of the CEMS shall: - (I) Conduct a relative accuracy test audit within 45 days after the end of the calendar quarter with data availability below 95 percent, unless another relative accuracy test audit is scheduled for the same calendar quarter in compliance of any other rule or permit requirement; and - (II) Report the incident and corrective actions in the semi-annual report pursuant to Rule 218.2 (h)(1) for the period covering that calendar quarter. - (ii) When data availability of any analyzer falls below 95 percent for two consecutive calendar quarters, the owner or operator of the CEMS shall: - (I) Within 30 days after the end of those two consecutive calendar quarters, provide a

-- (iii) The Executive Officer may request the owner or operator of the CEMS to revise the QAQC plan whenever data availability of any analyzer falls below the 95 percent threshold. - (6) CEMS Out-of-Control Period and Alternative Data Acquisition - (A) A CEMS out-of-control period: - (i) Occurs when the owner or operator fails any QAQC test specified under subdivision (g), or fails to conduct the test when it is due. - (ii) Begins with the hour of completion of the failed test, or the hour when it becomes overdue, and ends with the hour of completion of a passing test. - (B) The CEMS data generated during the CEMS out-of-control period shall be deemed invalid for emission quantification in any compliance demonstration - (C) The CEMS during the CEMS out-of-control period shall be considered not providing quality-assured data period for the data availability calculation. - (D) The owner or operator of the CEMS may choose from the following options for alternative data acquisition during the CEMS out-of-control period.
-Data generated by the alternative options shall be considered valid for emission quantification, and quality-assured for the data availability calculation. - (i) South Coast AQMD Method 100.1 in conjunction with South Coast AQMD Methods 1.1, 2.1, 3.1, and 4.1, or South Coast AQMD Method 100.1 in conjunction with South Coast AQMD Method 3.1 and EPA Method 19. - (ii) A standby CEMS (such as in a mobile van or other configuration), which is subject to the following requirements: - (I) The standby CEMS shall be certified by the South Coast AQMD, and equivalent to the corresponding permanently installed CEMS on relative accuracy, reliability, reproducibility, and data handling.
+- temporary alternative monitoring method identified in subparagraph (i)(7); and - (II) Within 180 days after the end of those two consecutive calendar quarters, modify or replace the CEMS, and recertify the CEMS. - (iii) The Executive Officer may request the owner or operator of the CEMS to revise the QA/QC plan whenever data availability of any analyzer falls below the 95 percent threshold. - (6) CEMS Out-of-Control Period - (A) A CEMS out-of-control period: - (i) Occurs when the owner or operator fails any QA/QC test specified under subdivision (g), or fails to conduct the test when it is due; Notwithstanding, for a publicly owned sewage-water-landfill facility, if the QA/QC test fails based on a calibration error test, the CEMS out-of-control period shall be determined in accordance with the applicable provision(s) of the Code of Federal Regulations, Title 40 "Protection of Environment", Part 60 "Standards of Performance for New Stationary Sources", Appendix F "Quality Assurance Procedures". - (ii) Begins with the hour of completion of the failed test(s), or the hour when it becomes overdue, and ends with the hour of completion of a passing test. - (B) The CEMS data generated during the CEMS out-of-control period shall be deemed invalid for emission quantification in any compliance demonstration - (C) The CEMS during the CEMS out-of-control period shall be considered unavailable for the data availability calculation. - (7) Alternative Data Aquisition options shall be considered valid for emission quantification, and quality-assurance for the data availability calculation.